WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 1. Alice generates an additional keypair, called Carol.

-2. Alice sends her own public key and Carol&amp;s to Bob.
+2. Alice sends her own public key and Carol&apos;s to Bob.

 3. Bob decides that he wants to confer the attestation upon Alice, usually based on some prior knowledge of Alice.